Nothing says ‘Fall’ like pumpkin. Pumpkin pie, pumpkin spice lattes, and yes – even Keto Pumpkin Cheesecake Balls.

-For the pumpkin puree, you can use canned pumpkin.
+For the pumpkin puree, you can use canned pumpkins.
 Just make sure it lists pumpkin on the ingredients and nothing else.
-(You may find some brands add sugar or other unnecessary additives.)
+You may find some brands add sugar or other unnecessary additives.

 If you see ‘pumpkin pie filling’ – it may seem like a shortcut as it will already include spices like cinnamon, clove, allspice, and ginger, but it will also be sweetened.

 Rather stick to pure pumpkin, and add your own spices and low-carb sweetener.

 How To Make Homemade Keto Pumpkin Puree

 Pumpkin puree is a smooth, creamy, and thick mixture made by blending cooked or canned pumpkin.
 It is a popular ingredient in many recipes, especially in desserts such as pumpkin pies, cakes, and bread.

 Pumpkin puree is made by cooking or roasting pumpkin until it is soft, then pureeing it until it becomes smooth.
 It can also be made by using canned pumpkin, which is already cooked and pureed.

 Pumpkin puree is a great source of fiber, vitamin A, and potassium, and it adds a delicious and unique flavor to a wide range of dishes.

 If you’d prefer, you can make your own pumpkin puree for these pumpkin cheesecake bites.
 It’s really simple!

 You can make pumpkin puree by baking the pumpkin in the oven, boiling it on the stove, or steaming it.